Smoky Mountains fall foliage 2025: when to visit and where to look

 1. Clingmans Dome

-Highest point in the park with sweeping 360-degree views of colorful ridgelines.
+Highest point in the park with 360-degree views of the ridgelines.

 2. Newfound Gap Overlook

-Iconic autumn panorama at the Tennessee/North Carolina border.
+The classic shot at the Tennessee/North Carolina line.

 3. Cades Cove Loop